Born 1988 in Seoul (South Korea),

 Mire Lee’s motorised sculptures feel like organic machines in which viscous liquids circulate and spread through tangled cables and pipes.
 The artist’s works – arising from her ambiguous emotional relationship with her materials, such as steel, silicone and clay – explore the tension between attraction and repulsion, love and hatred, gentleness and violence, domination and submission.
 Inspired by the reference to “vore”, a fetishistic practice that involves wanting to swallow or be swallowed, her piece for the Biennale explores the act of devouring as the ultimate way of uniting.

-With the support of the Ministry of Culture, Sports & Tourism of Korea (MCST), Korea Arts Management Service (KAMS), and the Fund for Korean Art Abroad (FKAA) programme
+With the support of the Ministry of Culture, Sports & Tourism of Korea (MCST), Korea Arts Management Service (KAMS), and the grant program Fund for Korean Art Abroad (FKAA)

 With the assistance of Centre Culturel Coréen